jfharris67/stock-analysis/README.md

 ## Pros and Cons Between Original and Refactored VBA Code
 ### Original Code
-Advantages - It was a lot easier to understand.
-I had a lot of trouble figuring out the refactored code.
-It was several hours of trial and error.
+Advantages - It was a lot easier to understand with my limited knowledge.
+Took a lot less time to write.
+Disadvantages - The script had to run through all of the rows for each stock.

+### Refactored Code
+Advantages - The refactored version took a fraction of the time to run compared to the first version.
+This is because the original version looped through all the rows in the spreadsheet for each stock, while the refactored version collected all the information in a single loop.
+Although the difference may not be noticeable with a small dataset, it is important to optimize performance for larger datasets.
+Disadvantages - The refactored script took a while tofigure out